-And while it is hard to tell from the records, it seems she had a better outcome than many other women who faced similar circumstances.
+And while it is hard to tell for certain, it seems she had a better outcome than many other women who faced similar circumstances.

-Born at Southwark, London, in 1871, Ellen was not baptised until 1877 on the same day as her younger sister Florence Clara at St George's Church, Battersea.
+Born at Southwark, London, in 1871, a record is found for Ellen's baptism in 1877, on the same day as her younger sister Florence Clara was presented to St George's Church, Battersea.

 Ellen Jessie Coker's baptism entry as well as her sister, Florence Clara's.
 The family was living at Currie St, Battersea.